What do I need to know about asbestos?

 Materials such as Duroc siding panels and Vermiculite (sparkling) ceilings almost always contain asbestos.

 We would recommend always consulting with and using a qualified professional to undertake asbestos removals.
 Terry O’Keefe from Ashmoor Construction and Richard Laurenson from NZAR are both certified asbestos removal specialists.
 Terry and Richard came in to The Relocatable House Co.
-Headquarters recently and shared with us their know-how on the various asbestos scenarios that we all need to be made aware of in houses dated pre-1987 (when asbestos was fully banned).
+Headquarters recently and shared with us their know-how on the various asbestos scenarios that we all need to be made aware of in houses built before the year 2000:

 Here’s what we have learned: